rushyn/gator/README.md

 #### **browse**

-Return a list of most recently updated articles.
+Return a list of most recently updated articles you are following.
 > **gator browse #***(number of articles you want to see)*